Stuart MacGill: Personal life

 MacGill's father, Terry MacGill, and grandfather, Charlie MacGill, both played first-class cricket for Western Australia.

-MacGill married 1989 Logie winning actress and journalist Rachel Friend, in 2000.
+MacGill married actress and journalist Rachel Friend, in 2000.
 The couple separated in late 2013.

-MacGill is noted for his fondness for wine, holding a degree in viticulture, and books, once reading 17 novels during a tour of Pakistan.
+MacGill is noted for his fondness for wine, holding a degree in viticulture, and books, once reading 21 novels during a tour of Pakistan.
 In retirement he appeared as a guest in the Australian wine comedy show Plonk.
 Known for his individuality, he was the only Australian cricketer to declare himself unavailable to tour Zimbabwe in 2004 on moral grounds.
 He also refused to appear in an advertisement for Cricket Australia sponsor KFC, saying: "The problem for me is that KFC and Cricket Australia are hitting parents where they’re vulnerable.
 Parents are already under a lot of pressure from kids to buy this stuff and when you get the Australian cricket team endorsing it you just increase that pressure.
 It’s just wrong in so many ways."

 In 2015, MacGill sued Cricket Australia for A$2.6 million for not making injury payments following his retirement in 2008.
 The matter was settled out of court in 2017.

+Cocaine supplying, alleged kidnapping and trial

-MacGill was the victim of an alleged kidnapping in the Sydney suburb of Cremorne on 14 April 2021.
+MacGill was the victim of an alleged targeted kidnapping in the Sydney suburb of Cremorne on 14 April 2021.
 MacGill was allegedly dragged into a car at around 8pm local time and driven to a property in Bringelly in Sydney's west where he was assaulted by four men, who were arrested over the incident a month later.
-Marino Sotiropoulos, the brother of Stuart MacGill's partner Maria O' Meagher was also among those who were arrested by the police in connection with the alleged kidnapping this year, allegedly linked to a cocaine supply deal.
+The police later stated that the kidnappers' "motive was purely financial".
+Marino Sotiropoulos, the brother of Stuart MacGill's partner Maria O'Meagher was also among those who were arrested by the police in connection with the alleged kidnapping, allegedly linked to a cocaine supply deal involving MacGill that had gone wrong.
+In September 2023, MacGill was charged with taking part in the supply of a large commercial quantity of cocaine.
+In March 2025, a jury found MacGill guilty of the charge of knowingly taking part in the supply of a prohibited drug and not guilty of the charge of knowingly taking part in the supply of a large commercial quantity of a prohibited drug.
+In May 2025, he was sentenced to a 22-month intensive corrections order and ordered to perform 495 hours of community service.